 If the matter is an emergency, please call 911.
 If the matter is of an urgent nature (e.g. working outside of the allowable construction hours) and should not wait, please call the non-emergency police number at (630) 420-6666.

 If the request can wait, please call (630) 420-6100, option 3, and leave a detailed message and the information will be retrieved the next business day.
 In your message, please let us know if you would like a return phone call and leave a phone number where you can be reached during the day.

 Where is the sign code?

-The city’s sign code is titled “Street Graphics Control” and can be found in chapter 4 of title 5 of the municipal code.
-The first section of the code is 5-4-1.
+The City’s sign code is titled “Street Graphics Control” and can be found in Chapter 4 of Title 5 of the Municipal Code.

 What are the allowable construction work hours?

-For tear downs, large room additions and new construction where 80% of the lots within a 90 degree radius are improved dwelling units:
+For teardowns, large room additions and new construction where 80% of the lot is within a 90 degree radius are improved dwelling units:

 For other construction within 1,000 feet of any residence: